 All of this needs to be possible without making your scooter difficult to manage, so it’s important that you don’t try to attach any type of trailer that you think you will be OK but instead only use one designed purely for use with a mobility scooter.

-There will usually be a limit in size for the trailer and this is to make sure that the mobility scooter, with trailer attached does not become a problem to operate and that not too much weight can be added that would cause any problems or put the user at risk.
+There will usually be a limit in size for the trailer and this is to make sure that the mobility scooter, with a trailer attached, does not become a problem to operate and that not too much weight can be added that would cause any problems or put the user at risk.

 The trailers are usually lockable too, so keeping your items safe inside, they are built to withstand the natural vibration and wear and tear as a mobility scooter user travels along pavements and roads and will connect to most mobility scooters.

-With a trailer you are not as limited to the amount of shopping or other items that you can carry safely, this also keeps yourself safer by keeping anything that shouldn’t be on the handle area off and behind you where it doesn’t become a distraction or a liability.
+With a trailer you are not as limited to the amount of shopping or items that you can carry safely, this also keeps yourself safer by keeping anything that shouldn’t be on the handle area off and behind you where it doesn’t become a distraction or a liability.